wmz9/IRE-algorithm-framework/README.md

 # IRE: A Deep Learning Theory-inspired Advanced Algorithm Framework

-This repository contains the official code of Implicit Regularization Enhancement (IRE) framework, introduced in the paper [Improving Generalization and Convergence by Enhancing Implicit Regularization (NeurIPS 2024)](https://arxiv.org/abs/2405.20763).
+This repository contains the official code of Implicit Regularization Enhancement (IRE) algorithm framework, introduced in the paper [Improving Generalization and Convergence by Enhancing Implicit Regularization (NeurIPS 2024)](https://arxiv.org/abs/2405.20763).
 Please cite the paper and star this repo if you find IRE useful.
 Thanks!

 ```
 @article{wang2024improving,